xVanTuring/cquant/README.md

 > For Electron user:  Prebuild Supported Version v3 and v4.0.4
 ### Install
 > `npm i cquant`
-#### Electron User
-After running the install command make sure to use electron-rebuild to rebuild it for electron, usually it will just download the prebuild.
 ### Async!
 This package is real async.
 You can run multiple task without blocking the main loop
 ### Basic